Limit Laws in Transaction-Level Asset Price Models: Transaction level model

-The use of the time-varying intensity function $f_i$ renders the counting process $N_i$ nonstationary.
-Since it is possible that $f_i$ has (upward) jumps, the $N_i$ may also not be simple even though the $\tilde N_i$ are simple.
-We now show, however, that Assumptions~\ref{hypo:lfgn-dates} and~\ref{hypo:lfgn-pp} hold under the present assumptions.
+The use of the time-varying intensity function $f$ renders the counting process $N$ nonstationary.
+Since it is possible that $f$ has (upward) jumps, the $N$ may also not be simple even though the $\tilde N$ are simple.
+We now show, however, that if $\tilde N$ satisfies Assumptions~\ref{hypo:lfgn-dates} and~\ref{hypo:lfgn-pp}, then so does the time deformed $N$ under some restrictions on $f$.

-\begin{lemma} Assume that $f$ is a nondecreasing (random) function such that $t^{-1}f(t) \stackrel P\to \gamma \in(0,\infty)$ and
+\begin{lemma} Assume that $f$ is a nondecreasing (random) function such that $t^{-1}f(t) \plim \gamma \in(0,\infty)$ and